LIFE STORY

 For those like Carolina who had learned the language and were beginning to organise a life in Japan, fear of being caught was a constant nightmare.

-On the immigration reform committee I was able to team up with Keio University professor, Nakatani Iwao, (later my successor as president of Tama University) to try force through some reforms.
+On the immigration reform committee I was able to team up with Keio University professor, Nakatani Iwao (later my successor as president of Tama University), to try to force through some reforms.

 Up till then the policy for immigrant workers had been entrance visas for those who could prove some Japanese ancestry – mainly Latinos – and almost zero for the rest.